Walkthrough: Parsley Integration with Chi

 }

 The internal/route_handlers/greeter.go file registers the route handler for the /say-hello endpoint, which returns a greeting message based on the query parameters provided in the request.
-The logic for the message generation is handled by the Greeter service, which is injected into the NewGreeterRouteHandler method.
+The message generation logic is handled by the Greeter service, which is injected into the NewGreeterRouteHandler function.

 package route_handlers